Universal stability of coherently diffusive 1D systems with respect to decoherence: Stability of quantum diffusion: The Fibonacci and PBRM models.

-while the on-site energies are sampled from a normal distribution with $\braket{\mathcal{H}_{ii}} =0$ and $\braket{|\mathcal{H}_{ii}|^2} =1$.
-The model has a critical interaction range ($\mu=1$) for all values of $b$ where the system switches from extended ($\mu<1$) to localized ($\mu>1$) eigenstates\cite{mirlin_transition_1996} characterized by a multi-fractal nature~\cite{mirlin_multifractality_2000,cuevas_anomalously_2001,mendez2012multifractal}.
+The Fibonacci model~\cite{Mer85} is described by the Hamiltonian \eqref{eq:HHAA-Ham}, with on-site energies alternating between two values as in binary alloy models: $\varepsilon_n=W(\lfloor (n+1) q_g^2\rfloor-\lfloor n q_g^2\rfloor)$, where $\lfloor...\rfloor$ is the integer part.
+This model has no phase transition and the variance of an initial localized excitation grows in time as $\sigma^2_0(t)\propto t^{\alpha}$ where $0<\alpha<2$ depends continuously on the on-site potential strength~\cite{varma2019diffusive,lacerda2021dephasing}.
+On the other side, the Hamiltonian matrix elements for the PBRM model are taken from a normal distribution with zero mean, and variance: $\braket{ |\mathcal{H}_{ij}|^2} = {1}/( {2+2(|i-j|/b)^{2 \mu}})\text{ if } i\neq j,$ and $\braket{|\mathcal{H}_{ii}|^2} =1$ for on-site energies.
+The model has a critical interaction range ($\mu=1$), characterized by a multi-fractal nature~\cite{mirlin_multifractality_2000,cuevas_anomalously_2001,mendez2012multifractal}, for all values of $b$ where the system switches from extended ($\mu<1$) to localized ($\mu>1$) eigenstates~\cite{mirlin_transition_1996}.
+Nevertheless, small values of b allows to study the dynamics without resorting to unmanageable large systems.
 In this model, we have found a diffusive excitation spreading in absence of decoherence, not only at the critical point but in a much broader range of $\mu$ values $1/2 < \mu < 3/2$.
-Note that even for $1\le \mu \le 3/2$, the saturation value of the variance grows with the system size, thus allowing a diffusive-like spreading in the infinite size limit, see SM~\cite{supp} Sec.~\ref{SM:TestModels}.
+Note that even for $1\le \mu \le 3/2$, the saturation value of the variance grows with the system size, thus allowing a diffusive-like spreading in the infinite size limit, see Appendix~\ref{SM:TestModels}.
 This sounds counter-intuitive since for $1\le \mu \le 3/2$ we are in the localized regime if the participation ratio of the eigenstates is used as a figure of merit for localization~\cite{mirlin_transition_1996}.
 This peculiarity is due to the long-range hopping present in this model.